Day 3 - Linked ListsSingly Linked List

-We can perform the following basic operation on a Linked List:
+We can perform the following basic operations on a Singly Linked List:

 1. Define a Linked List